 The Baptist Health Heart Transplant Program is surgically led by Dr. John Ransom and medically directed by Dr. Steve Hutchins.
-Both physicians have been with the program since its inception and have worked hard to provide a high quality transplant program for all Arkansans.
-Currently, Dr. Ransom, Dr. Hutchins and their staff monitor and care for hundreds of transplant patients in varying stages of the transplant process.
-All the transplant staff members involved with the program are dedicated to making this a positive experience for the referring physicians, their patients and families.
+Both physicians have been with the program since its inception and have worked hard to provide a high-quality transplant program for all Arkansans.
+Currently, Drs.
+Ransom and Hutchins and their staff monitor and care for hundreds of transplant patients in varying stages of the transplant process.
+All transplant staff members involved with the program are dedicated to making this a positive experience for the referring physicians, their patients and families.

 Surgical Director: Dr. John Ransom

 Transplant/VAD Surgeons: Dr. Derlis Martino, Dr. James Day and Dr. John Busby

 Transplant/VAD Physician Assistant: Wes Hall, MPAS, PA-C

 Administrator: Brian Cherry

 Heart Transplant Coordinators: